bioasp/iggy/docs/guide/guide.md

 `iggy` implements two measures for inconsistency *minimal correction sets (mcos)* and *scenfit*.
 While *mcos* measures the minimal number of observations that cannot be explained, *scenfit* measures a minimal number of changes to the model to re-establish the mutual consistency between model and data.
 The default in iggy is *mcos* but *scenfit* can be used with the option `--scenfit`.

-With the option `--show_labelings, -l N` `iggy` computes at most `N` such labelings and repairs that are consistent.
+With the option `--show-labelings, -l N` `iggy` computes at most `N` such labelings and repairs that are consistent.

-With the flag `--show_predictions, -p` `iggy` computes predictions under inconsistencies.
+With the flag `--show-predictions, -p` `iggy` computes predictions under inconsistencies.
 More precisely the behaviors of the system that are invariant also under the minimal repairs.

 `iggy` presents the results of its analysis as text output.